akashacms/epub-guide/documents/1-introduction.html.md

 What about those of us who prefer open source tools, or chafe at the thought of using a big heavy Word Processor?
 What about having good control over the metadata inside the EPUB?
 What about submitting books to a marketplace which doesn't accept Word documents?
 What about creating content while traveling with a tablet computer?
 What about books that incorporate data from elsewhere?
 What about creating an identical website and book at the same time from the same content?

-The Word Processor method of writing electronic books is not a "one size fits all" solution.
+Using a Word Processor to write electronic books is not a "one size fits all" solution.

 AkashaEPUB is an open source system for publishing books in the EPUB3 format.
 Authors write their content using Markdown or HTML (more formats to be added in the future) using a simple text editor.
-A simple data object describes the book structure, asset files, and metadata.
+A simple YAML data object describes the book metadata, and other information is automatically gathered from the document and asset files.
 A simple Grunt-based build process drives a Node.js based toolchain to produce an EPUB3 file.

 In other words, AkashaEPUB has a lightweight process, that's open and flexible, while giving the author the power to produce proper EPUB3 files with precise control over the book metadata.